Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The Framework handles a stack of layers.
 Starting from the bottom we have the _OS API level_, then the _Blockchain Level_, the _Communication Level_, _Platform Level_ and the _User Interface Level_.
 With the goal in mind for allowing even non-developers to deploy their own peer-to-peer financial applications, we define several concepts:

 **Wallet**: Any kind of financial application that handles either crypto or digital assets for any purpose.

 **Reference Wallet**: A primitive wallet that is used by a single _actor_ for a handful of use cases.

 **Niche Wallet**: A combination of several _Reference Wallets_ into a single product with its own look and feel and possibly extra functionality.

 **Branded Wallet**: A _niche wallet_ turned into a new product owned by a different end user.
-Achieved by a process similar to building a Wordpress site but locally, on the end user's device.
+Achieved by a process similar to building a WordPress site but locally, on the end user's device.
 Usually it involves reusing the business logic of the _niche wallet_ it derives from and adding a new look and feel (different skin and navigation structure).

 **External Wallet**: A third party APP running on the same device that uses Fermat as a backend for different reasons.
 For example to benefit from its infrastructure to interface crypto networks, transporting data through its p2p network, or storing data on the end user's _Private Device Network_.

 <br>
 Several tools were designed with the purpose of enabling the development of new wallets, and their distribution.